Karan789456/Karan789456/README.md

 - 👋 Hi, I’m @KaranP
-  I am a passionate final year computer science student with fundamental knowledge of programming and software development,seeking to expand my technical and analytical skills.
+  I am a passionate computer science graduate with fundamental knowledge of programming and software development,seeking to expand my technical and analytical skills.